-- 1.1 It is the expectation of The Right Door for Hope, Recovery and Wellness that the Access System functions not only as the front doors for obtaining services, but that it also provides an opportunity for people with perceived problems resulting from trauma, crisis, or problems with functioning to be heard, understood and provided with service options. - 1.2 The Access System is available to all individuals on a telephone as well as a walk-in basis. - 1.3 The Access System will provide individuals who seek assistance are provided with guidance and support in describing their experiences and identifying their needs in their own terms, then assistance with linking them to available resources. - 1.4 The Access System will be staffed by workers who are skilled in listening and assisting the person with trauma, crisis, or functioning difficulties to sort through their experience and to determine a range of service options, in practical terms, that are available to that individual. - 1.5 The Access System will provide culturally sensitive and competent services, and be able to address the needs of all people, including those with co-occurring disorders and substance use disorders.
+- 1.1 It is the expectation of The Right Door for Hope, Recovery and Wellness that the Access System functions not only as the front doors for obtaining services, but that it also provides an opportunity for people with perceived problems resulting from trauma, crisis, or problems with functioning to be heard, understood and provided with service options. - 1.2 The Access System is available to all individuals on a telephone as well as a walk-in basis. - 1.3 The Access System will provide individuals who seek assistance are provided with guidance and support in describing their experiences and identifying their needs in their own terms, then assistance with linking them to available resources. - 1.4 The Access System will be staffed by workers who are skilled in listening and assisting the person with trauma, crisis, or functioning difficulties to sort through their experience and to determine a range of service options, in practical terms, that are available to that individual. - 1.5 The Access System will provide culturally sensitive and competent services and be able to address the needs of all people, including those with co-occurring disorders and substance use disorders.

-Chapter Title Chapter # Subject #

-Clinical С 310.2

-Subject Title Access Adopted 3/15/05 Last Revised 11/22/17 Reviewed 3/15/05; 4/5/10; 2/5/14; 6/23/15; 7/9/15; 11/2/15; 10/11/16; 11/22/17
+Chapter Title Chapter # Subject # Clinical С 310.2 Subject Title Adopted Last Revised Reviewed 3/15/05; 4/5/10; Access 3/15/05 11/28/21 2/5/14; 6/23/15; 7/9/15; 11/2/15; 10/11/16; 11/22/17; 12/14/17; 5/29/19; 1/15/20; 6/15/21; 11/28/21

-1.6 The Access System will reflect the philosophies of person-centered care, self-determination, recovery-oriented care, trauma-informed care, and least restrictive environment.
+- 1.6 The Access System will reflect the philosophies of person-centered care, self-determination, recovery-oriented care, trauma-informed care, and least restrictive environment. - 1.7 The Access System will provide services to those who are voluntarily seeking treatment, as well as those who are court ordered to receive mental health services.